The Hunger Games Lesson Plan Ideas

 Mentor sentences

-If you are just getting started with mentor sentences, here are some questions to pose with students:
+If you are just getting started with mentor sentences, here are some questions to pose with learners:

 1. What do you notice about the sentence?
 Note if it is long or short.
 Can you find the subject?
 Tell me about the verb.